 Create Your Administrator Account

-Following language selection, create your username and password, then click the “Next ->” button.
-Notably, you can add more users after completing the initial setup.
+After choosing the language, create your username and password, then click the “Next ->” button.
+You can add more users after completing the initial setup.

 Setting up your media libraries is a key part of the process when you install Jellyfin Media Server on Ubuntu.
 Jellyfin uses these libraries to organize and display your media.
 To get the most out of your installation, create separate libraries for movies, TV shows, and music.